KristjanESPERANTO/leaflet-theme-control/README.md

 - **Dark**: Inverted colors with adjusted hue, saturation, and brightness
 - **Grayscale**: Black and white for printing or reduced distraction
 - **Custom**: Fully customizable theme with combined filters (editable via theme editor)

-## Browser Support

-Works in all modern browsers that support CSS filters:

-- Chrome/Edge 18+
-- Firefox 35+
-- Safari 9.1+

 ## License